-Dr Batra celebrates 16th Positive Health Awards 2024 with Sonu Sood Honoring Real Life Heroes - www.lokmattimes.com
+Dr Batra Celebrates 16th Positive Health Awards 2024 with Sonu Sood Honoring Real Life Heroes - www.lokmattimes.com

-PNN Mumbai (Maharashtra) [India], November 26: The 16th edition of the Dr Batra's® Positive Health Awards, supported by Bajaj ...
+Mumbai (Maharashtra) [India], November 26: The 16th edition of the Dr Batra's® Positive Health Awards, supported by Bajaj Auto, ...

 Mumbai (Maharashtra) [India], November 26: The 16th edition of the Dr Batra's® Positive Health Awards, supported by Bajaj Auto, stands as a unique and pioneering event at TATA Theatre, NPCA Mumbai, hosted by renowned Actress Mandira Bedi.
 The award honours individuals who have triumphed over profound illnesses and disabilities while actively contributing to society.